apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

    normally on the current hosts, but if the VM is restarted, it will no longer follow the host allocation rules from its former affinity group.

+Determine Destination Host of VMs with Non-Strict Affinity Groups
+''''''''''''''''''''''''

+(Non-Strict Host Anti-Affinity and Non-Strict Host Affinity only)

+The destination host of VMs with Non-Strict Affinity Groups are determined by the host priorities.
+The hosts have default priority as 0.
+If there is a VM in the same Non-Strict Host Anti-Affinity group on the host, the host priority will be decreased by 1.
+If there is a VM in the same Non-Strict Host Affinity group on the host, the host priority will be increased by 1.
+All available hosts are reordered by host priorities when deploy or start a VM.

+Here are some examples how host priorities are calculated.

+- Example 1: VM has a non-strict host anti-affinity group.

+If Host-1 has 2 VMs in the group, Host-2 has 3 VMs in the group.
+Host-1 priority is -2, Host-2 priority is -3.
+If there are only 2 hosts,
+VM will be deployed to Host-1 as it has higher priority (-2 > -3).

+- Example 2: VM has a non-strict host affinity group.

+If Host-1 has 2 VMs in the group, Host-2 has 3 VMs in the group.
+Host-1 priority is 2, Host-2 priority is 3.
+If there are only 2 hosts,
+VM will be deployed to Host-2 (3 >2).

+- Example 3: VM has a non-strict host affinity group and also a non-strict host anti-affinity group.

+If Host-1 has 2 VMs in the non-strict host affinity group, and 3 VMs in the non-strict host anti-affinity group.
+Host-1 priority is calculated by:

+    0 (default) + 2 (VMs in non-strict host affinity group) - 3 (VMs in the non-strict host anti-affinity group) = -1

 Changing a VM's Base Image